annacakes281/annas-cookbook-blog/README.md

 The inital design has changed from the finished design of the blog in a few ways:
 <strong>FINISH THIS SECTION WHEN ADDED FINAL SECTION OF BLOG IN!!</strong>

-- The nav bar is displayed at the top of the page with a brand name, with the different nav links and search bar, as well as logo 'Release your Kitchen Creations'
+- The nav bar is displayed at the top of the page with a brand name, with the different nav links and search bar, as well as motto 'Release your Kitchen Creations'
 - There is an about section on the main page at the top rather than in the footer
 - Main section of recipe posts that is pagniated rather than the inital idea sections
-- I decided to keep a 'Recipes for Everyone' section...(FINISH EXPLAINING WHEN SECTION ADDED!!)
+- I decided to keep the 'Recipes for Everyone' section...(FINISH EXPLAINING WHEN SECTION ADDED!!)

 <strong>ADD IMAGE OF WEBSITE</strong>